Commonwealth Bank Logo

 Commonwealth Bank Logo 1911-1960

-The Labor government created the CBA, so its early logo resembled the coat of arms of Australia.
-In the center was a heraldic shield, divided into six parts.
+The Labor government created the CBA, so its early logo resembled Australia’s coat of arms.
+In the center was a heraldic shield divided into six parts.
 Each segment contained the emblem of one of the six states (from left to right): a cross, a Southern Cross with a crown, an eight-pointed Maltese cross, a shrike, a swan, and a lion.
 The Commonwealth Star was depicted above the shield.
-Its six rays represented the states, and the seventh represented the entire territory of the country.
+Its six rays represented the states, and the seventh represented the country’s entire territory.

-The shield was supported by kangaroos and emu, traditional Australian animals.
+Kangaroos and emu, traditional Australian animals, supported the shield.
 The bottom was decorated with two branches of blooming acacia and a ribbon with the inscription “OF AUSTRALIA.”
 The first half of the name (“COMMONWEALTH BANK”) was at the top and formed an arch.
 This logo existed until 1960.
 In 49 years, it changed only once: the designers slightly corrected it in 1926.

 1950 – 1961